RaysonYeungHK/Navigation-of-Modularization-with-Dependency-Injection/README.md

 ![](./showcase/example-overview-outflow.png)

-It is nightmare if you use Android Navigation Component, in worst case, you will have (N-1)N / 2 * 2, which N is number of screen, * 2 means each screen go transit to each other.
+It is nightmare if you use Android Navigation Component, in worst case, you will have (N-1)N / 2 * 2, which N is number of screen, * 2 means each screen can transit to each other.

 Imagine you want to refactor 1 module, how many navigation graph xml file you need to change.